 Most web traffic now comes from mobile devices, and many people spend several hours a day on their phones.
 That makes mobile optimization mandatory, not optional.

 Location-based options also matter.
-You can send offers to users who are near your store, or show local search ads to people within a certain radius.
-This process is also often called the 4th main part of SEO, or local SEO.
+You can send offers to users who are near your store or show local search ads to people within a certain radius, supporting your local SEO efforts.

 B2B vs. B2C digital marketing